and other tales of

 Translator for "Tsuru No Ongaeshi" text: Shizuko Mamiya.
 "Tsuru No" means "Crane's."
 "Ongaeshi" literally means "the obligation to repay a kindness," a debt of honor which is not taken lightly in Japan.

-(click a link to hear an audio sample)
+(click a link to hear an audio sample, or purchase the album)

 Such "crane daughter" stories are told in Totori Prefecture, NW of Kyoto, on the Sea of Japan.
 More widely known in Japan are "crane wife" tales, which appear in traditional artwork, classic and modern operas and plays.
 Many other animals repay debts of gratitude to humans in the Japanese genre of ongaeshi stories.